[ Home | Download | Readme | Status | Bugs | Sample graphics | Sample data | Tutorial | Book | Manual | Citation ]

 The data are treated essentially like a backcross, but the map is expanded before calculating QTL genotype probabilities and so forth.
 Note that we currently can deal only with strain averages as phenotypes.

-phase-known four-way cross, generally derived from a cross between
+a phase-known four-way cross, generally derived from a cross

-four inbred strains, with all progeny from a cross of the form (A
+between four inbred strains, with all progeny from a cross of

 No.